qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

      Draw Effects: Drop Shadow dialog

-* **Inner Shadow:** This effect is similar to the :menuselection:`Drop Shadow` effect, but it adds the shadow effect on the inside of the edges of the feature.
+* **Inner Shadow**: This effect is similar to the :guilabel:`Drop Shadow` effect, but it adds the shadow effect on the inside of the edges of the feature.
-  The available options for customization are the same as the :menuselection:`Drop Shadow` effect.
+  The available options for customization are the same as the :guilabel:`Drop Shadow` effect.

   .. _figure_effects_inner_shadow: